ga-curriculum/css-grid/practical-examples/README.md

 # ![CSS Grid - Practical Examples](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to recognize real world examples of grid.

 There are a lot of very well known websites that use grid to achieve their desired layout.
 Some examples include: